-BUSINESS MANAGEMENT CONCENTRATION
+BUSINESS MANAGEMENT CONCENTRATION Business Technology Major

-This career will provide a broad academic foundation in business and will prepare for mid-management and junior level positions in business administration.
-Graduates will be able to perform in areas of business, limited accounting computers, supervision, and general sales.
+This career program will provide a broad academic foundation in business and will prepare for mid-management and junior level positions in business administration.
+Graduates will be able to perform in areas of business, limited accounting, computers, supervision, and general sales.
 This program is designed for the student who does not intend to transfer to a four-year institution.